-For the Bachelor of Arts in Biblical Studies, the major requires 39 semester hours of Bible, Theology, Restoration History, and Christian Service courses, plus 14 semester hours of Biblical language courses.
-For the Bachelor of Science degree, 45 semester hours of Bible, Theology, Restoration History, and Christian Service courses are required, without the 14 hours of biblical language courses.
-In both of these degree programs, the student completes 34-41 semester hours of professional studies, choosing a dual-major in Preaching Ministry or a minor in Christian Education, Missions & Evangelism, Preaching Ministry, or Youth Ministry.
-Specific degree requirements are listed on pages 49 through 52 for the degree programs with a major in Biblical Studies.
+For the Bachelor of Arts in Biblical Studies, the major requires 54 semester hours of Bible including: Textual Foundations, Historical-Theological Studies and a Professional Core., plus 14 semester hours of biblical language courses.
+For the Bachelor of Science degree, 54 semester hours of Bible including: Textual Foundation, Historical-Theological Studies and a Professional Core, without the 14 hours of biblical language courses.
+In both of these degree programs, the student completes 54 semester hours of professional studies, choosing a dual-major in Preaching Ministry or a minor in Biblical Languages, Children's Ministry, Christian Ministry, Intercultural Missions, Preaching Ministry, Seminary Preparation and Youth and Family Ministry.
+Specific degree requirements are listed on pages 49 through 64 for the degree programs with a major in Biblical Studies.

 OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
-8), the objectives for the Major in Biblical Studies are that the graduate will be able to:
+7), the objectives for the Major in Biblical Studies are that the graduate will be able to: